 Leeds Arts University and Duke Studios are delighted to offer recent graduates the chance to start a new business, or transfer a growing business, through our provision of a multidisciplinary creative space at Duke Studios.
-The space is available from 1 January 2018.

 Duke Studios is a creative co-working studio space in the heart of the unofficial cultural quarter of Leeds.
 It’s primarily suited to ‘clean’ screen-based activities such as digital media and design.
 With the space comes a package of up to 8 hours’ business mentoring per month, provided by creative industry professionals.